awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 ## Install the AWS CLI<a name="install_aws_cli"></a>

-To use the AWS CLI with AWS Batch, install the latest AWS CLI, version\.
+To use the AWS CLI with AWS Batch, install the latest AWS CLI version\.
 For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.